nosana-ci/docs.nosana.io/docs/nodes/testgrid-ubuntu.md

 # Ubuntu - GPU Nosana Node

-This guide will help you setup a Nosana Node on Windows and register for the Test Grid.
+Greetings!
+This is your comprehensive guide to setting up the Nosana node on an Ubuntu system.
+Whether you are a seasoned developer or new to the Linux world, this easy-to-follow tutorial will assist you in getting your Nosana node operational on your Ubuntu setup.
+Let's dive in and start the process.
 1. [Install Docker](#docker)
 2. [Install NVIDIA drivers and container toolkit](#nvidia)
 3. [Run the Nosana Node and register for Test Grid](#nosana-test-grid-script)